SavannahNDavis/SavannahNDavis/Future/Ideas & Projects.md

-Ideas I'd like to turn ito projects, create & deploy all on my own. 🌟
+## Ideas I'd like to turn ito projects, create & deploy all on my own. 🌟

-- Cat website feat.
-Chonky
+- My portfolio website.
 - Simple snake game for my niece to play.
 - Parent app for tracking chores and allowance.
 - File Manager